Ralph Waldo Emerson

 - You can focus on spending your time on areas that bring you most confidence and self-assurance.

-- You can delegate tasks and projects to people that are more proficient with getting them done.
+- You can delegate tasks and projects to people that are more proficient in getting them done.

 - You can dramatically reduce your levels of stress, anxiety, overwhelm and frustration by focusing on just the things you are naturally good at.